-The happy penetrating whistle that broke the tranquility of each day and signalled the Outeniqua Choo Tjoe’s familiar presence along its journey between George and Knysna, has been effectively silenced for several years.
+The cheerful penetrating whistle that broke the tranquility of each day and signalled the Outeniqua Choo Tjoe’s familiar presence along its journey between George and Knysna, has been effectively silenced for over a decade!

 It is only now we've lost something we've always taken for granted, that we realise how much it meant to us!
 The Outeniqua Choo Tjoe is sorely missed by lovers of historic train journeys here and abroad.

 It ran this route for nigh on 78 years and became a vital part of the Garden Route's heritage making a considerable contribution to Cape Tourism.
 In its last years it transported over 100 000 passengers a year, most of them being foreign tourists.